 If you need to scrape e-commerce data, especially product data, you may encounter a situation like this:

-For some products with different options, you want to collect each variant's price, SKU, etc. Taking this hair dye product as an example, you may need to scrape its pricing for each color.
+For some products with different options, you want to collect each variant's price, SKU, etc. Taking this shampoo product as an example, you may need to scrape its pricing for each size.

 In this tutorial, we will show you how to scrape information about different product variants.
 To show you how to do it with Octoparse, we can take this web page URL as an example:

-For this product, its color, pricing, images, page URL, and product ID will vary when you switch the option.
+For this product, its color, pricing, images, rating, and product description will vary when you switch the option.

 The main steps are shown in the menu on the right.
 You can download the demo task here.